Part 1: SharePoint API

 Introduction to SharePoint Development

-This module will give you an overview of the different parts Sharepoint and how these integrate together, for getting the bigger picture.
+This module will give you an overview of the different parts of Sharepoint and how these integrate together, for getting the bigger picture.
 Furthermore, the Office 365 ecosystem will be introduced.

 You will also get a broad view of the different development options you have, starting from the classic Farm Solutions to the modern SharePoint Framework.